strategist922/nnpack-windows/README.md

 and do the same for every python script in each directory.
 In the "blas" directory you must first create the avx.obj and avx2.obj object including those in the "fp16" subdirectory. after all the objects are created you open te visual studio solution file with vs2017

-if you have a different cpu you need to change -mcp=skylake for example
+if you have a different cpu you may need to change -mcp=skylake for example